 And here are 7 main courses for easy Lebanese lunches or cheerful dinners in Lebanese spirit (some are even popular street foods).
 So keep reading to explore.

-16. Lebanese Chicken Shawarma (Lebanese Meat Kebab)
+18. Lebanese Chicken Shawarma

 Shawarma in Arabic means “turning”, which refers to turning rotisserie.
-This is one of many kinds of meat kebabs, making them a famous street food in the Middle Eastern countries.
+This is one of many kinds of meat kebabs, making them a famous street food in Middle Eastern countries.
 Besides being well-loved in Lebanon, it’s also an iconic dish in Saudi Arabian cuisine.

 The appearance of Shawarma was from the 19th century in the Ottoman Empire, which is now doner kebab in Turkey.
 And people think Shawarma is derived from this food.